ivanvanderbyl/ember-cli-d3-shape/README.md

 # ember-cli-d3-primitive

-This addon provides a version of D3 based on the new v4 code branches at github.com/d3.
+This addon provides a version of D3 based on the new v4 code branches at https://github.com/d3.
 It's all ES2015 code, so you can import only what you need.
-Only want a line? `import { line } from 'd3-shape'`.
+Only need a line? `import { line } from 'd3-shape'`.

 ### Included D3 modules: